 (pre-programmed) rules of production and "dynamic" systems which

 develop their own rules of production based upon experience.
-[FN12]
+12

-chess programs are the most often-cited example of successful AI, they
+the most often-cited example of successful AI, they are, in fact,

-are, in fact, an example of "static" AI (albeit highly-developed).
-This
+an example of "static" AI (albeit highly-developed).
+This is

 advantage of the weaknesses of their opponent, but rather use a